munshaw/my-systems-old/Workstation.md

 ## Install Pop!_OS

 First I installed Windows, as some software I need for school cannot be ran in a virtual machine.
+It's also an easyway to give Blender OpenCL access.
 Then, I installed [Pop!_OS 20.10](https://pop.system76.com/), with a btrfs filesystem.

 ## Timeshift